kevin8999/panelverse/CONTRIBUTING.md

 Fifth, activate the virtual environment.

-- If you are Windows, run
+- If you are on Windows, run

 ```shell
 source .venv/Scripts/activate